 In many cases these mothers also encounter social isolation and a high mental burden, to the point of exhaustion.

 Laura also highlighted the lack of competent social interlocutors who could accompany mothers.

 Laura welcomed the Commission’s endeavors and hoped that the situation facing many mothers like her would improve.

-She emphasized that solutions are needed at the policy and societal level throughout Europe.
-This is an important step towards the recognition of the obstacles.
-She is positive that this feasibility study will bring clarity and firmly present the changes needed to tackle the problems.
-The study needs to provide the financial and logistical tools necessary to properly involve these families and their children with a disability in society.
-She also hopes that more family associations will be included in the study, because it is primarily the family that is in a precarious or vulnerable place – not taking this fact into account could lead to artificial or temporary solutions.
+She urged for solutions at policy and societal level throughout Europe as an important step towards the recognition of the obstacles.
+She is positive that this feasibility study will bring clarity and firmly present changes needed to tackle problems.
+Financial and logistical tools must be provided to properly involve these families and their children in society.
+Laura also hopes that more family associations will be included in the study, primarily because families are the major carers and often fragilized by these situations.
+Not taking what they have to say into account could lead to artificial or temporary solutions.

 Laura’s concluding message was that if we want a child guarantee initiative to fight poverty and social exclusion, we need to hear the voices of parents and to address these social policies to the family as a whole.
-A child is embedded in a family environment and context and only by working hand in hand with the families, and the mothers in particular, (many children living in precarious situations live only with their mothers) can we find the solutions needed to support disadvantaged children.
+A child is embedded in a family environment and context and it is by working hand in hand with families, and mothers in particular, (many children living in precarious situations live only with their mothers) that effective solutions to support vulnerable children will be found.

 Make Mothers Matter is organising in partnership with the European Economic and Social Committee a seminar on “the Role of Families in achieving the Circular Economy” on the occasion of

 The EU Directive on Work-Life Balance for parents and family carers gained a very large majority, in the European Parliament on the 4th of April 2019 (490 votes in favor,

 UN New York , 63rd Commission on the Status of Women - MMM Statement highlights that the 2 main pillars of social protection, health and income security, are particularly relevant